-- The organization is in good standing with the state of Minnesota.
-(No back taxes are owed, no defaults have occurred on Minnesota state-backed financing for the past seven years, applicant is in compliance with current state regulations, and applicant has had acceptable performance on past MDA grants.)
-(Yes/No) - Your organization is located in Minnesota.
-(Yes/No) - No one involved in the project or the application for the grant is an employee or spouse of an employee of the MDA.
-(Yes/No) - I am applying as an individual (not as a business).
-(Yes/No) - " If yes, I attest that I have not been convicted of a criminal offense such as theft, embezzlement, or forgery related to the state grant agreement.
+- " If yes, I attest that I have not been convicted of a criminal offense such as theft, embezzlement, or forgery related to a federal grant agreement within the past three years, or to a state grant agreement at any point in time.
 (Yes/No) - At least 70% of food purchased (by monetary value) will come from within Minnesota.
 (Yes/No) - Food will be distributed at no cost, without conditions for the end-users.
 (Yes/No) - I understand that the MDA is unable to reimburse any work performed prior to the start date of the contract.
 (Yes/No) - The organization applying has a Unique Entity ID and is eligible to receive federal funding by having an active account with the System for Award Management (SAM).